kodethon/Docs/source/problems/overview.rst

 ------

 A custom problem allows you to upload a zip file containing relevant test files.
-When a custom problem is created, we will generate the scaffold below inside the assignment files.
+When a custom problem is created, we will generate the scaffold below inside the problem folder.

 .. code-block:: yaml

-    test-name/
+    PROBLEM_NAME/
         autograder/
         handout/
         .snapshots/